Emurgo/yoroi-frontend/app/stores/README.md

 ## Toplevel Stores

-These stores are uesd for currency-independent portions of the application
+These stores are uesd for currency-independent portions of the application.

 ## Base store